 “The woman whom though gavest to be with me, she gave me of the tree.”

-In this matter, Adam now becomes a fellow traveler.
-More might be insinuated relative to Adam.
+In this matter, Adam now becomes a fellow traveler, and more might be insinuated relative to Adam.
 Within the Garden, Adam has abrogated dominion and should have overseen conditions more carefully.
-He not only tended the garden but was also entrusted with guarding it.
-To guard means to oversee the values and the sanctity of the garden, much as parents oversee the values and sanctity of the home.
+He not only tended the Garden but was also entrusted with guarding it.
+To guard means to oversee the values and the sanctity of the Garden, much as parents oversee the values and sanctity of the home.
 Adam had named many things by then, after a manner he ‘makes’ the garden by naming it.
 Adam’s position of honor is clear.
 Adam had the God-given power to name, thus assert authority, discern, and accept or cast out.
 With this oversight authority, just what was Adam doing?

 The lessons for the Way are fundamental.
 If God lives with you in your tent*, your tent is your garden.
 Keep corruption out of the garden and in a similar manner, yourself.
 Be wary as to whom you become involved with, remember instilled godly values that they may be a guide, and that anyone may become misguided but that others should guide them back.
 Simple to say but not so easy to do.
 The Bible is full of these basic admonitions.
-Although these values may seem very orthodox, they are fundamental to any form of progress within any pathway one may choose.
+Although these values may seem very orthodox, they are fundamental to any form of progress within any pathway one may choose, and all involve authority issues.

 *God in the Tent